Apply for India eVisa

 India Replaces Paper Arrival Forms with e-Arrival Card from October 1

 Foreign nationals travelling to India will now face a major change at immigration counters.
-As of October 1, 2025, the country will replace its long-standing paper disembarkation form with a digital e-Arrival Card.
-The change is designed to reduce queues, save time, and bring India’s border systems in line with practices already common in hubs such as Singapore and Malaysia.
+As of October 1, 2025, the country has replaced its long-standing paper disembarkation form with a digital e-Arrival Card.
+The change has reduced queues, saved time, and brought India’s border systems in line with practices already common in hubs such as Singapore and Malaysia.

 Indian citizens and Overseas Citizen of India (OCI) cardholders are exempt from this requirement.